ggonnella/textformats/benchmarks/benchmarks.md

 ## Parsing CIGAR strings in a file

+Note: CIGAR strings are only part of the more representative benchmark for
+      the SAM format

 Each line of a file contains CIGAR strings, with an average of 100 operations per line.
 The operations in the CIGARs are only M, I and D.